mvazquezc/mvazquezc.github.io/_posts/2021-03-27-containers-security.md

 hidden: false
 ---

-# Container Security - Linux Capabilities and Security Compute Profiles
+# Container Security - Linux Capabilities and Secure Compute Profiles

 In this post we are going to see two security mechanisms used in Linux Containers in order to provide a security layer for our workloads.

-We will see how Linux Capabilities and Security Compute Profiles can be used for limiting the attack surface for our containers.
+We will see how Linux Capabilities and Secure Compute Profiles can be used for limiting the attack surface for our containers.

-The first part of the blog post will be an introduction to Linux Capabilities and Security Compute Profiles, second part will show how these technologies work through the use of demos.
+The first part of the blog post will be an introduction to Linux Capabilities and Secure Compute Profiles, second part will show how these technologies work through the use of demos.

 ## Linux Capabilities